tchydy/Manage-landing-page/README.md

 ### What I learned

 For the first time I tried out tailwind css.
 I most say it easy to understand although there were some challenges I faced at the beginning but with the Tailwind documentation I found some work arounds.
 For instance most of the sizes in this project are in pixels.
 The tailwind sizing required a lot of adjusting/ converting.
 So thankfully they were rooms for custom values and custom CSS styles outside HTML.
+Deploying this project to github was not straight forward like I would expect.
+Tip place all files in the root so sav yourself from headaches.
 Asides using Tailwind CSS major learnings were from coding the form and slider sections.
-They were challenging for me so had to pull resources to achieve what I have done
+They were challenging for me, so had to pull resources to achieve what I have done.

 ### Continued development